 Sandwich Building Blocks

-Much like the leading betting sites in Australia, sandwiches are versatile and convenient.
+Much like the leading Australian betting sites, sandwiches are versatile and convenient.
 When it comes to fillings, the possibilities are almost endless – but how do you stop sandwiches from going soggy while travelling?
 You make them on the road.

 Do this the easy way by taking slices of bread or soft rolls, as well as an assortment of fillings.
 You can take slices of cheese, greens such as rocket or watercress, little tubs of preserves or cream cheese; in fact, just about anything you can think of.